-Treatment of Peri-Implant Diseases (Peri-Implant Mucositis and Peri-Implantitis)
+Treatment of Peri-Implant Diseases (Peri-Implant Mucositis and Peri-Implantitis) Near You

 Dental implants can make a significant impact on your well-being.
 Dental implants act like natural tooth roots, providing a sturdy structure for dental device restorations such as dental crowns and dental bridges.
 Your dental implants can last you a lifetime with proper care and oral hygiene.
 Yet dental implants can also be affected by gum disease and infections, just like natural teeth.
 Peri-implant diseases fall into two categories: peri-implant mucositis and peri-implantitis.